-It was the amoral quality of this movie that was the most problematic for the censors when the movie needed to be edited for television after ABC bought the rights to broadcast it in the late 1970s.
+It was the amoral quality of this movie that was the most problematic for the censors when the movie needed to be edited for television after ABC bought the rights to broadcast it in 1975.
 The censors were old hands at bleeping out bad words, snipping out nudity, and reducing or minimizing scenes of violence, but these tried and true techniques were not enough.
-No matter how much of the violence was suppressed, the amoral character of the man with no name still came through.
+No matter how much of the violence was suppressed, the amoral character of the Man with No Name still came through.

 Then someone came up with a brilliant idea.
 Instead of cutting stuff out, why not add stuff in?
 So, they filmed a prologue in which some guy dressed up to look like the Man with No Name is let out of prison on condition that he will work undercover for the Unites States government, with the job of eliminating the two rival gangs of San Miguel.
 Legitimate government agents have gone there undercover, but they have all been killed.
 It is Joe’s job to pretend to be a hired gun who cares about nothing but money.
 If he succeeds in eliminating the Rojos and the Baxters by playing off one side against the other, he will receive a pardon for his crimes.